fanisvl/ticket_alerts/README.md

 # Ticket Alerts
-When Oppenheimer (2023) was released it was quite hard to obtain good seats so I needed a way to receive email notifications the moment new tickets became available.
+When Oppenheimer was released, obtaining good seats was quite challenging, so I needed a method to receive email notifications the moment new tickets became available.
-I'm expanding this project to create a web application that allows users to select any upcoming movie on Village Cinemas, enter their email & be notified when tickets become available.
+This project provides a solution to that problem by allowing users to select any upcoming movie from the Village Cinemas website, enter their email & be notified when tickets become available.

 # Components
 ![graph](https://github.com/fanisvl/ticket_availability/assets/82032857/9c1b9564-b42b-4e2f-a0e0-06b2a81505c9)